amanjainn/DynamicProgramming/README.md

         89. Mobile Numeric Keypad (Must Do)
         91. Count subsequences of type a^i, b^j, c^k (Must Do)
         94. Choice of Area
+        100. Count even length binary sequences with same sum of first and second half bits (Must Do)